How Admins & Users Can Make Google Workspace Security Even Stronger

 Google Workspace Data Center Security

 Google’s data center security is superior to that of most corporate networks.
-Google has hundreds of full-time security engineers.
-Some of them are leading experts in the security field.
+Google has hundreds of full-time security engineers, some of whom are leading experts in the field.

 Data moving within Google’s data centers and to and from its data centers is encrypted using perfect forward secrecy.
 With perfect forward secrecy, breaking an encryption key would not do a hacker any good.